No rapid response active. [This will be hidden on the published site]

 • We realize that there can be no social justice without social services, so we’re working to ensure that all survivors of labor trafficking and the sex trade have the comprehensive support they need to exit exploitative systems and rebuild their lives.

-• We understand that we won’t end sexual exploitation until we end the demand for prostitution.
+• We understand that we won’t end sexual exploitation or human trafficking until we end the demand for prostitution.
 As long as there is a global sex trade, ours will be an unsafe, unjust world.

-• We advocate for laws and policies that hold those who purchase other human beings and those who profit from their sale accountable for the harms they cause.
+• We advocate, raise awareness, and educate the public for laws and policies that hold those who purchase other human beings and those who profit from their sale accountable for the harm they cause.

 • We know that law drives the culture even as culture shapes law.
 Challenging inaccurate media representations of human trafficking and sexual exploitation, while partnering with artists and writers who seek to tell a more accurate story, is central to our mission.